MomentsLD/moments/docs/extensions/demes.rst

 mergers of related populations.
 Specifying demographic models using ``moments`` or practically any other simulation engine can become very complicated and error prone, especially when we want to model more than one population (e.g.
-[Ragsdale]_).
+[Ragsdale2020]_).
 Even worse, every individual software has its own language and methods for specifying a demographic model, so a user has to reimplement the same model across multiple software, which nobody enjoys.
 To resolve these issues of reproducibility, replication, and susceptibility to errors, ``demes``